FlavScents AInsights Entry for para-Anisyl Nitrile (CAS: 874-90-8)

 7. Toxicology, Safety & Exposure Considerations

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure, but no specific occupational hazards are documented.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures recommended.

-- Risk Profiles: Generally considered safe for both food and fragrance applications at typical use levels.
+- Risk Profiles: Generally similar for food and fragrance applications, with low risk at typical use levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature